 But this hardly happens.
 If you are someone from inter-caste marriage you will be judged by your caste and family values, if you have bought less fortune you be cursed for your life, if you are not that skilled at household work then you are the worst daughter-in-law anyone could have, such ar ethe parameters.

-In this blog, I will share 13 tips to deal with in-laws based out of my own relationship with my in-laws and some based on my research.
+In this blog, I will share 13 tips to deal with in-laws based on my own relationship with my in-laws and some based on my research.
 I just hope you find these ways useful and it helps you take care of your sanity.

 |1.)
 Maintain Emotional Distance|